goatslacker/alt/README.md

 ### Views

-Your choice of view isn't important to fux.
+Your choice of view isn't important to alt.
 What's important is to know how the view consumes the store's data, and that is via event listeners.

 In this example I'll be using React, but you're free to use your library of choice.